syeopite/priviblur/README.md

 # Priviblur

+Inspired by projects like [Invidious](https://github.com/iv-org/invidious):

-A privacy-focused frontend to Tumblr with a touch of modern design
+> ## Priviblur is an alternative frontend to Tumblr with a touch of privacy

 ![Example output](./screenshots/example.png)